fujifilmssd/Android-Fujifilm-SPA-SDK-SampleApp/README.md

 **requestCode**: a user-defined request code to handle response messages
 **apiKey**:  Fujifilm SPA apiKey you receive when you create your app at http://fujifilmapi.com
 **isLive**: Boolean value that indicates which environment your app runs in, must match your app’s environment set on http://fujifilmapi.com.
-**userid**: Optional parameter.
+**userId**: Optional parameter.
 This can be used to link a user with an order.
 MaxLength = 50 alphanumeric characters
-**images**: ArrayList of image local path strings or public urls (http://).
-If using local paths, they can be either relative or absolute paths.
+**images**: ArrayList of FFImage objects.
+FFImage can be a local image (id, path) or public url (https://).
 Supported image types are jpeg.
 A maximum of 50 images can be sent in a given Checkout process.
 If more than 50 images are sent, only the first 50 will be processed.

 #### Finish Fujifilm SPA SDK